 - any other abuse to control or dominate you: stopping you from seeing your friends and family, or isolating you from others.

-This person can be someone in your family or can be your boyfriend or girlfriend, a relative, a parent or carer, or even your parents’ partner.
+The person threatening or hurting you can be someone in your family or can be your boyfriend or girlfriend, a relative, a parent or carer, or even your parents’ partner.

-Domestic violence is unacceptable, and if you see it occur or are a victim of it, you should report it.
+Domestic violence is unacceptable and against the law.
+If you see it occur or are a victim of it, please report it.
 Everyone has a right to be safe from any type of violence.

-You should also call the Department of Communities, Child Safety and Disability’s Child Safety Services on their free hotline 1800 177 135 who deals with the care and protection of children.
+You should also call the Department of Communities, Child Safety and Disability’s Child Safety Services on their free hotline 1800 177 1351800 177 135 FREE.
+They deal with the care and protection of children.
 Alternatively you can call one of their regional numbers which can be found below.

 (Department of Communities, Child Safety and Disability Services)